No Bull Addiction back for seconds in Md. Million Turf

 In a 14-horse field with a 4-1 favorite, there’s plenty of room for a dreamer.
 Like, for example, Fred Wyman.

-Wyman, who races with wife Holly as Drift Rock Farm, will send out No Bull Addiction, a modestly bred Bullsbay gelding who is 8-1 on the morning line.
+Wyman, who races as Drift Rock Farm, will send out No Bull Addiction, a modestly bred Bullsbay gelding who is 8-1 on the morning line.
 No Bull Addiction is one of just two horses that Drift Rock has raced, the other being a five-race maiden named Holly’s Lady who is entered at Laurel Park on Sunday.

 “Everything has been an experience for us,” Wyman said Wednesday.
 “A lot of people, I always tell don’t go into horse racing thinking you’re going to make money.
 You’ve got to do it for the experience, and it’s the most amazing experience.”